 all supplies and resources were provided; and

-customer satisfaction was verified by the customer's signature on the VR3123, VAT Soft Skills for Work Success, or by VR staff contact with the customer.
+customer satisfaction and service delivery, as described in the VR-SFP was verified by the customer's signature on the VR3123, VAT Soft Skills for Work Success, or by VR staff member’s contact with the customer.

+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment will not be made if the customer's excused, unexcused absence, or holiday results in failure to attend the minimum number of required training hours.

 Payment for the VAT Soft Skills for Work Success is made when the VR counselor approves a complete, accurate, signed, and dated: